-On-page optimiaztion refers (as you may have guessed) to everything you do on your website.
-This could mean how you use your page headings,what your page titles are, the compression on your images, your images alt text, your page descriptions, the use of internal links, how you use nofollow and dofollow links, your page load speed, and dozens of other little nitty gritty things.
+On-page optimization refers (as you may have guessed) to everything you do on your website.
+This could mean how you use your page headings, what your page titles are, the compression on your images, your images alt text, your page descriptions, the use of internal links, how you use nofollow and dofollow links, your page load speed, and dozens of other little nitty-gritty things.

 Of the three categories, on-page SEO is probably the hardest to get your head around, as there is simply so much to learn.

 The good news is that there exists such as thing as a website auditor.
 A website auditor scans over your website and tells presents pages and pages of data that you can trawl through to discover what is wrong, then learn how to fix it.

 Right Hand Man is an example of a website auditor.
 What Pulse does is scan your entire website to discover what is broken.
 But we go a step further.
 We tell you what aspects of your website needs attention, why it needs attention, how to fix it, and even how to explain the issue to your boss (we are serious….we really do!).